[Home] [Purchase] [Download] [Manual] [Acknowledgements] [Sitemap] [Release Notes] [FAQ]

 KbdEdit dead character list and current dead char properties

 The easiest way to create a dead character is through the Add standard dead chars dialog, which is opened by clicking the Add standard dead char button.
-Here you can select the "standard" dead characters you want to add - these are the characters that appear regularly in various layouts with a common list of transformation pairs.
+Here you can select from a long list of "standard" dead characters, containing many various types of diacritics and combinations of diacritics..

 KbdEdit add predefined standard dead characters